aqpower/MadCompiler/README.md

 # MadCompiler

 ## Overview
-MadCompiler is a compiler design project from the NCHU computer science department.
+MadCompiler is a compiler course design project from the NCHU computer science department.

 ## Features
 - **Lexical Analysis:** Tokenizes the input source code.